Vietnam Border Guard: Origins

-On 19 November 1958, the Politburo of the Workers Party of Vietnam decided to unite national defence forces and army units whose missions were domestic protection, border protection, beach defence, boundary security, and other forces in charge of guarding domestic international borders, under the management of the Police Department, and named them the Guard forces.
+On 19 November 1958, the Politburo of the Workers' Party of Vietnam decided to unite national defence forces and army units whose missions were domestic protection, border protection, beach defence, boundary security, and other forces in charge of guarding domestic international borders, under the management of the Police Department, and named them the Guard forces.
 Guard forces including Border Guard and Homeland Guard.

-According to the resolution of the Politburo, Border Guard is responsible for:
+According to the resolution of the Politburo, the Border Guard is responsible for: